alexdinisor98/Documents-Summaries/README.md

 Combines some Text Preprocessing Techniques using nltk: Word and Sentence Tokenization, Removing Stop Words and Lemmatization of Words.

 Uses the Maximum a posteriori (MAP) estimation.

-Maximizes the log likelihood to prevent Underflow, and applies Laplace Smoothing to solve the Zero Observations Problem.
+Maximizes the log likelihood to prevent Underflow.

+Applies Laplace Smoothing to solve the Zero Observations Problem.

 * News Classifier.